jonech/go-rest/README.md

 Prior to Execute
 ----------------
-1. Set up a postgres database on your local machine
+1. Set up a postgres database on your local machine, create table like users.sql

 2. Change the username, password, database in main.go